-In both cases, the choice of "tens" die may be influenced by Criticals and Fumbles (Page 11) and combat damage (Page 13).
+In both cases, the choice of "tens" die might be influenced by Criticals and Fumbles (Page 11) and Damage (Page 13).

 For extremely easy or difficult tasks the Referee could even award a second Advantage or Disadvantage Die, with the best/worst of the three "tens" dice used.